jacksonboy3615/one_piece_s2_marketing_recommendation/README.md

-One Piece Season 2: Sentiment-Led Marketing Strategy
+# One Piece Season 2: Sentiment-Led Marketing Strategy & Character Rollout Insights

-📑 Executive Summary
+## 📑 Executive Summary

 The Challenge
 Live-action anime adaptations historically face high levels of fan skepticism.
 While One Piece Season 1 successfully broke this pattern, Season 2 introduces a new challenge: onboarding a large ensemble cast (Baroque Works) without losing the momentum and goodwill built in the first season.